data-mechanics/course-2017-fal-proj/jtbloom_rfballes/README.md

 ## Project Idea: Sustainability and Transportation in Boston
 ## Potential Question: What part of Boston is the most "green"?

+### Notes
+* We didn't use any APIs
+* At the end of each transformation script, we commented out ''class'.execute()'
+* At the end of get_datasets.py, we commented out the last 4 lines

 ### Dataset #1: Electric Vehicle Charging Stations (Mass DOT)
 ##### Website URL: http://geo-massdot.opendata.arcgis.com/datasets/electric-vehicle-charging-stations/data
 ##### JSON URL: https://opendata.arcgis.com/datasets/ed1c6fb748a646ac83b210985e1069b5_0.geojson